 The psychology of colors in Web design

 Color Psychology is used exclusively in design.
 Web design is no exception.
 The Internet is just as gigantic and colorful as the real World.
-Thus, online products must be color-perfect to ensure successful conversions.
+Thus, when we’re talking about eCommerce website, online products must be color-perfect to ensure successful conversions.
 You want to persuade visitors to complete a specific action on your website.
 How?
 With a precise and strategic web design color optimization.
 But be careful.
 The emotions you provoke in your potential clients may be not only positive but also negative.
 You aim for sales, don’t you?
 Here is how Psychology of Colors can be implemented in your web design:

 1. Do your Research